 Valuation of Company

 Any rational investor will invest time before investing money in any company.
-The investor will try to find out the valuation of the company.
-Based on the fundamentals, the investor will project the future cash flows and discount them using the WACC and with that value of firm can be calculated.
-From Value of Firm, value of debt will be deducted to find value of equity.
-Value of equity will be divided by number of equity shares.
-He will get the per-share value of the company.
-He can simply compare this value and the current market price (CMP) of the company and decide whether it is worth investment or not.
-If the valuations are more than the CMP, the scrip is under-priced and if it is less than CMP, it is overpriced.
-If the value is $25 and CMP is $22, the investor will invest at $22 expecting the prices to rise till $25 otherwise investment will not be made.
+The investor will first try to determine the valuation of the company.
+Based on the fundamentals, the investor will project the future cash flows and discount them using the WAC; with that, the value of the firm can be calculated.
+From the Value of Firm, value of debt will be deducted to find the value of equity.
+Value of equity will be divided by the number of equity shares, leading to the per-share value of the company.
+One can simply compare this value and the current market price (CMP) of the company to decide whether it is worth the investment or not.
+If the valuations are more than the CMP, the scrip is under-priced; if it is less than CMP, it is overpriced.
+If the value is $25 and the CMP is $22, the investor will invest at $22, expecting the prices to rise to $25, or else investment will not be made.

 Important Inferences from WACC